top of page

 David Carson is an entrepreneur who's spent 20 years building products that millions of people use and talk about.

-Carson's approach is simple: the best ideas usually sound stupid at first.
+Carson's approach is simple: the best ideas usually feel stupid at first.
 He talks about this in his podcast Dumbify, and he's currently building a word puzzle game called Linkle because he wished NYT Games had it.

 Get my free weekly newsletter and find genius where others see nonsense.